o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/scripting.md

 ---
 linktitle: Scripting Metrics
 title: AWS Metrics Scripting
-description: See examples of how to use Lua or Script Canvas with the AWS Metrics Gem and Open 3D Engine (O3DE) to generate and submit metrics.
+description: Examples of using Script Canvas or Lua with the AWS Metrics Gem and Open 3D Engine (O3DE) to generate and submit metrics.
 weight: 300
 toc: true
 ---

 {{< preview-new >}}

-With the AWS Metrics Gem set up, clients can generate and submit metrics events using C++, Lua, or Script Canvas.
-The following examples demonstrate use of Lua and Script Canvas to script behavior.
-Refer to [Using C++ API with the AWS Metrics Gem](./cpp-api.md) for examples of using the C++ API with the Gem.
+With the AWS Metrics Gem set up, clients can generate and submit metrics events using Script Canvas, Lua, or C++.
+The following examples demonstrate using Script Canvas and Lua to script behavior.
+Refer to [Using the C++ API with the AWS Metrics Gem](./cpp-api.md) for C++ examples.

 ## Script Canvas

 ### Example: Submitting a metrics event

-The following sample graph demonstrates how to submit a metrics event and listen to the success or failure notification with the AWS Metrics nodes.
+The following image shows how to submit a metrics event and listen to the success or failure notification with the AWS Metrics nodes.

 ![Script Canvas graph example of submitting a metrics event](/images/user-guide/gems/reference/aws/aws-metrics/scripting-submitting-metrics-event.png)